Silex/elmacro/README.md

 # elmacro

-Show recorded macro as emacs lisp function.
+Show keyboard macros as emacs lisp.

 Set it up like this: